KjetilIN/rustic_ml/README.md

 ## Summary

-`rustic_ml` is a machine learning library designed to be easy to use, and give the developer enough flexibility.
+`rustic_ml` is a machine learning library designed to be easy to use, and give the developer a flexible API to work with.
+This library is built of first principles, and the goal is to avoid any dependencies.

 > ⚠️ This library is in the prototype stage.
 Breaking changes can happen.